datarobot-oss/agent-tool-templates/tools/global/README.md

 - **Using python prediction code snippet**

-    After deployment, invoke the tool by making unstructured prediction requests to DataRobot.
+    After deployment, you can invoke the tool by making unstructured prediction requests to DataRobot.
+    Use the [prediction API code snippet](https://docs.datarobot.com/en/docs/predictions/realtime/code-py.html) and provide `request.json` file that matches the tool's specific input schema.
+    Details about the required input for each tool are available in the "Input schema" section its README.
-    Use the [prediction API code snippet](https://docs.datarobot.com/en/docs/predictions/realtime/code-py.html) with the specified request format.
-An auto-generated code snippet is also available in the `Predictions` tab of the model deployment in the DataRobot UI.
+    An auto-generated code snippet is also available in the "Predictions" tab of the model deployment in the DataRobot UI.
-    For further details, refer to the [documentation on unstructured model predictions](https://docs.datarobot.com/en/docs/api/reference/predapi/pred-ref/dep-pred-unstructured.html).
+    For further details, see the [documentation on unstructured model predictions](https://docs.datarobot.com/en/docs/api/reference/predapi/pred-ref/dep-pred-unstructured.html).

 - **Using `curl`**

-    First prepare variables related to our deployment and datarobot instance:
+    First prepare variables related to your deployment and datarobot instance:

     ```bash
     export API_KEY='<your-datarobot-api-key>'
-    export DR_KEY='<datarobot-key>'
     export DEPLOYMENT_ID='<tool-deployment-id>'

+    # only required for dedicated prediction environments (skip for serverless)
+    export DR_KEY='<your-datarobot-key>'
     ```

-    For more information about deployment prediction headers, see [the documentation](https://docs.datarobot.com/en/docs/api/reference/predapi/pred-ref/dep-pred.html#headers).
     Once your variables are set, you can make a prediction request using the following `curl` command.
 The `request.json` file should contain the input data specific to the tool you are using.
     For details on the required input structure, refer to the tool's README file.

+    - Command for serverless prediction environments:

       ```bash
+      curl -i -X POST "https://example.datarobot.com/api/v2/deployments/${DEPLOYMENT_ID}/predictionsUnstructured" \
+          -H "Authorization: Bearer ${API_KEY}" \
+          --data @/path/to/request.json
+      ```

+    - Command for dedicated prediction environments:

+      ```bash
       curl -i -X POST "https://example.datarobot.com/predApi/v1.0/deployments/${DEPLOYMENT_ID}/predictionsUnstructured" \
           -H "Authorization: Bearer ${API_KEY}" \
           -H "DataRobot-Key: ${DR_KEY}" \
           --data @/path/to/request.json
       ```

+For more information about deployment prediction headers, see [the documentation](https://docs.datarobot.com/en/docs/api/reference/predapi/pred-ref/dep-pred.html#headers).